-Oldbrook First School does not tolerate bullying of any kind.
+Oldbrook First School does not tolerate bullying of any kind including cyberbullying, prejudice-based bullying and discriminatory bullying.
 If we discover that an act of bullying or intimidation has taken place, we will act immediately to stop any further occurrences of such behaviour.
 While it is very difficult to eradicate bullying, we do everything in our power to ensure that all children attend school free from fear.
 Everyone has the right to feel safe and happy at school and the responsibility to ensure others feel safe and happy too.
-It sometimes happens however that even the best of friends fall out.